Updated 22 October 2021

-Today, the answer to that question is Ain Dubai, or the Eye of Dubai, the world’s tallest observation wheel set to open in 2021.
+Today, the answer to that question is Ain Dubai, or the Eye of Dubai, the world’s tallest observation wheel is finally set in motion on October 21.

 What is Ain Dubai?

-Ain Dubai is an observation wheel due to open at Bluewaters Island off the coast of Jumeriah Beach Residence (JBR).
-Upon inauguration, Ain Dubai will stand at an impressive 250 meters and will claim the throne of the world’s tallest Ferris wheel from the High Roller in Las Vegas.
+Ain Dubai is an observation wheel at Bluewaters Island off the coast of Jumeriah Beach Residence (JBR).
+Upon inauguration, Ain Dubai is standing at an impressive 250 meters and has claimed the throne of the world’s tallest Ferris wheel from the High Roller in Las Vegas.

 Its impressive height will allow anyone to gaze at Dubai’s colorful skyline as well as providing a 360 degrees bird’s eye view of the surrounding sea.
-While the elevated view will surely amaze guests, Ain Dubai will also feature a one-of-a-kind dining experience aboard its dining capsules/pods.
+While the elevated view will surely amaze guests, Ain Dubai has a one-of-a-kind dining experience aboard its dining capsules/pods.
 There will also be six VIP pods available for anyone wishing to host or celebrate special events.

 What are some cool facts about Ain Dubai?